ErastoRuuuuuush/CS446-Awake/README.md

 ### **Final version** of the project is at [**Core/Awake**](https://github.com/ErastoRuuuuuush/CS446/tree/main/Core/Awake)

+We implemented and testes the project in Emulator: Pixel 5 API 32 (Please set large storage and RAM when run the game).

 The repo for **UW CS446 Spring 2022 Section 2 Group 8**

 **Group members:**